-- (a) If the Bureau determines that the application is incomplete, the Bureau may provide notice to the applicant in accordance with Business and Professions Code section 124. - (b) If the Bureau issues a notice pursuant to Business and Professions Code section 124, an applicant has one-year from the date of the notice in subsection (a) to correct all deficiencies.
-If the applicant fails to correct the deficiencies within the one-year period, the application shall be considered abandoned under Business and Professions Code section 142. - (c) An applicant may reapply at any time following an abandoned application. - (d) The Bureau will not refund application fees for an incomplete or abandoned application.
+- (a) If the Bureau determines that the application is incomplete, the Bureau may provide notice to the applicant in accordance with Business and Professions Code section 124. - (b) If the Bureau issues a notice pursuant to Business and Professions Code section 124, an applicant has one year from the date of the notice in subsection (a) to correct all deficiencies.
+If the applicant fails to correct the deficiencies within the one-year period and has not responded to the Bureau's attempts to contact the applicant, the application shall be considered abandoned under Business and Professions Code section 142. - (c) An applicant may reapply at any time following an abandoned application. - (d) The Bureau will not refund application fees for an incomplete or abandoned application.